mozilla-services/docs/source/index.rst

 Services
 ========

-.. warning:: The list of Services documented here is still incomplete complete.
-   This is a work in progress.
+*This section contains documentation about the services we operate, like their API specifications*

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   tos
-   respcodes
+   storage/index
    reg/index
    sreg/index
    keyexchange/index

+.. warning:: The list of Services documented here is still incomplete complete.
+   This is a work in progress.

 Server-side development guide